 Chose a non-dairy yogurt

-If you like yogurt but are lactose intolerant and cannot use traditional yogurt, look for one that's dairy-free.
-Most stores carry almond milk yogurt, soy yogurt, and coconut-based yogurt.
-You may be able to find a few of these at yours.
+If you are lactose intolerant and cannot use traditional or Greek yogourt, look for one that's dairy-free.
+Most stores carry almond milk yogourt, soy yogourt, and coconut-based yogourt.
+You may be able to find a few of these at your local store.

 Add protein powder